Fast strategies in biased Maker--Breaker games: Preliminaries

 \section{Preliminaries}

-We need the results about the so-called \textit{Box game}, introduced by Chv\'{a}tal and Erd\H{o}s in~\cite{CE}.
+We need the results about the so-called \emph{Box game}, introduced by~\cite{CE}.
 The game is played on $k$ disjoint winning sets, whose sizes differ by at most $1$, that contain altogether $t$ elements.
-Maker claims $a$ elements per move, while Breaker claims $1$ element per move.
+BoxMaker claims $a$ elements per move, while BoxBreaker claims $1$ element per move.
 The game is denoted by $B(k,t,a,1)$.
-In order to give a criterion for BoxMaker's win in $B(k,t,a,1)$, the following recursive function was defined in~\cite{CE}
+In order to give a criterion for winning in $B(k,t,a,1)$, the following recursive function was defined in~\cite{CE}

 The value of $f(k,a)$ can be approximated as